-As of January 12, 2021 the New York State Senate voted 48-14 for second passage of the proposed Green Amendment.
-The bill must pass in the Assembly this year to allow the proposed amendment to be placed on the New York state ballot for the people to vote upon in November.
+As of February 9, 2021 both the New York State Senate and Assembly voted to add a Green Amendment to the state constitution.
+The NYS Senate voted 48-14 for second passage and the NYS Assembly voted 124-25 for second passage.
+The bill will be placed on the New York state ballot for the people to vote upon in November.

 While for years there have been provisions discussing various environmental issues in Article XIV, the provisions do not have the high level strength needed to recognize the inherent and indefeasible rights of people to a healthy environment and to provide those rights the same level of protection given to the right to free speech, to freedom of religion and other fundamental rights the people of New York hold dear.
 But New York is poised to remedy that with its Green Amendment proposal.

 Green Amendments For The Generations has been working with the Delaware Riverkeeper Network, Environmental Advocates NY, and the NY Chapter of the Adirondack Mountain Club to support constitutional level protection for environmental rights in New York’s constitution.